Showmenu

 Liver Cancer

-The liver is a large organ that has many important functions, such as the breakdown and storage of nutrients.
+The liver is a large organ that has many important functions, like the breakdown and storage of nutrients.
 Liver cancer often spreads there from another location, such as the breast or colon.

 Find out more about liver cancer